c-herail/ascon-aead128-sv/README.md

 ## About This Project

 This project implements the **Ascon-AEAD128** algorithm in hardware with an **AXI4-Lite interface** using **SystemVerilog**.
 It was originally developed as part of a school project to learn hardware design and FPGA development.
 A year later, the project was restarted from scratch, this time based on the official NIST draft specifications.
-Several design and code improvements were made; in addition, decryption is implemented and both operations support any number of associated data and data blocks.
+Several design and code improvements were made.
+In addition, decryption is implemented and both operations support any number of associated data and data blocks.

 Please note that this project is provided **as-is**, without any warranty or guarantee of correctness or suitability for any specific purpose.